GluuFederation/flex/admin-ui/docs/auth.md

 If `isConfigValid` is `false`, the UI shows the SSA-upload screen and the flow stops.
 The user uploads a fresh SSA, which routes back through `uploadNewSsaToken` in the same listener.
 On success it re-runs the config check.
 If `isConfigValid` is `true`, a second `useEffect` in `AppAuthProvider` reacts and dispatches `checkLicensePresent()`.

 **Step 2: Presence check.** `checkLicensePresentWorker` calls the `isLicenseActive` Orval hook.
 The Config API resolves this against its license backend (at most once per 30 days, otherwise it returns the cached result from persistence).
-If `success: true`, the response carries license fields (expiry, MAU cap, etc.) which the listener maps into the slice via `checkLicensePresentResponse({ isLicenseValid: true })`.
+If `success: true`, the response carries license fields (expiry, MAU cap, etc.).
+The listener reads the MAU cap from the `mau_threshold` entry and moves on to Step 3.
+The license is not marked valid yet; that happens only after the MAU check passes.
+If that entry is missing or is not a number, the listener treats the installation as having no valid license and dispatches `isNoValidLicenseKeyFound: true`.

-**Step 3: MAU threshold.** With an active license, the listener also calls the `getStat` Orval hook for the current month and compares the licensed MAU cap against the current usage.
-If usage is under the cap, `checkThresholdLimit({ isUnderThresholdLimit: true })` is dispatched.
-If usage is over, it dispatches `false` and the UI shows a warning banner.
+**Step 3: MAU threshold.** With an active license, the listener calls the `getStat` Orval hook for the current month and compares the usage against a limit of the licensed MAU cap plus 15%.
+If usage is under that limit, or there is no usage data yet, the listener dispatches `checkLicensePresentResponse({ isLicenseValid: true })` and `checkThresholdLimit({ isUnderThresholdLimit: true })`, and sign-in continues.
+If usage is over the limit, it dispatches `checkThresholdLimit({ isUnderThresholdLimit: false })` and the license is not marked valid. `AppAuthProvider` then shows a full-screen `GluuErrorModal` telling the user to upgrade the plan in Agama Lab, and sign-in does not continue.
+If the `getStat` call itself fails, the listener sets the error and `isNoValidLicenseKeyFound: true`, so the user sees the license-error screen.

-**Step 4: Not active → retrieve.** If `isLicenseActive` returned `{ success: false }`, the listener falls into `retrieveLicenseKey`.
-This calls `retrieveLicense` (Orval), which asks the Config API to fetch a license key.
-If a key comes back (the user has subscribed in Agama Lab), the listener calls `activateAdminuiLicense({ licenseKey })`, dispatches `generateTrialLicenseResponse(...)`, and re-runs the MAU threshold check.
-If no key (the user has not subscribed), the listener dispatches `isNoValidLicenseKeyFound: true` and the UI offers a 30-day trial.
-The trial can only be generated once per Agama Lab user. `generateTrialLicense` follows the same retrieve/activate pattern but calls `getTrialLicense` instead.
+**Step 4: Not active → retrieve and activate.** If `isLicenseActive` returned `{ success: false }`, the listener falls into `retrieveAndActivateLicense`.
+This calls `retrieveLicense` (Orval).
+In that one call, the Config API fetches the license key from Agama Lab and activates it on the server.
+The license key never reaches the browser, and the browser never sends it back.
+If the call succeeds (the user has subscribed in Agama Lab), the listener reads `mau_threshold` from the response.
+If the response does not include it, the listener calls `isLicenseActive` again to read it.
+The listener then dispatches `generateTrialLicenseResponse(...)` and runs the MAU threshold check.
+If the call fails (for example, the user has not subscribed), or no valid `mau_threshold` is found, the listener dispatches `isNoValidLicenseKeyFound: true` and the UI offers a 30-day trial.
+The trial can only be generated once per Agama Lab user. `generateTrialLicense` runs `startTrialLicense`, which calls `getTrialLicense` (Orval).
+The Config API generates the trial license and activates it on the server in the same way, so the trial key also stays on the server.
+The listener dispatches `generateTrialLicenseResponse(...)` with the result and sets `isLicenseValid` from its `success` flag.

-**Error / network handling.** Every Orval call in the license listener is wrapped to capture the failure shape via `getBackendStatusFromError`.
-The status code and error message are mirrored into `state.authReducer.backendStatus` so the global `GluuServiceDownModal` can render if the Config API is unreachable.
-A 403 on a license endpoint routes through `redirectToLogout()` from [`app/redux/listeners/authListener.ts`](../app/redux/listeners/authListener.ts): that path means the OIDC token is valid but the user lacks the role to call the license endpoints, which is treated as a hard sign-out.
+**Error / network handling.** Errors are handled differently at each step of [`licenseListener.ts`](../app/redux/listeners/licenseListener.ts):

+- **Retrieve, trial and MAU check:** the failure is turned into a message with `getLicenseErrorMessage` and dispatched with `setLicenseError`.
+The license-error screen ([`ApiKey.tsx`](../app/components/LicenseScreens/ApiKey.tsx)) shows it.
+- **SSA upload:** the message goes into `errorSSA` through `uploadNewSsaTokenResponse`, and the SSA-upload screen shows it.
+- **Presence check:** if `isLicenseActive` throws, the error is only logged, and the listener falls back to retrieve and activate (Step 4).
+- **Config check:** any error other than an auth failure sets `isConfigValid` to `false`, which shows the SSA-upload screen.

+The license-config check also handles auth failures: `isAuthFailure` treats both 401 and 403 (`AUTH_FAILURE_STATUSES`) as a hard sign-out and dispatches `handleSessionExpired`.
+A 401 means the request was not authenticated, or the credentials were rejected; a 403 means the caller is authenticated but lacks the role to call the license endpoints.
+Either way the call cannot succeed by retrying, so the app signs out.
+Backend reachability is tracked separately: when the API-protection-token call fails, [`authListener.ts`](../app/redux/listeners/authListener.ts) dispatches `setBackendStatus` with the status code and message, and `ApiKeyRedirect` renders the global `GluuServiceDownModal`.

 ### Slice fields the UI reads